dfrank6/Brainwave-Music-Generation/README.md

 song 2 - the intensity of the music depends on the harmony of the brainwaves of two people who are each wearing a Muse

-I've also added some audio samples of each :)

-Check out our performance here:
+I've included an audio sample of med, and be sure to check out our performance here:

 https://www.youtube.com/watch?v=ZB7Gk1lVZFM